Free and cheap things to do in Chicago this weekend: July 27-29

 Other free and cheap things to do:

-- Bantu Fest is a free community festival that will bring together 30,000 people from across 20 countries to celebrate diversity and encourage cultural exchange on Saturday July 28, from 10 a.m. to 10 p.m. at Midway Plaisance, 60th Street & Ellis Avenue, Chicago.
+- Bantu Fest is a free community festival that will bring together 30,000 people from across 20 countries to celebrate diversity and encourage cultural exchange on Saturday, July 28, from 10 a.m. to 10 p.m. at Midway Plaisance, 60th Street and Ellis Avenue, Chicago.

 - Wicker Park Fest is a music festival on Milwaukee Avenue in Wicker Park.
-There is a $10 donation at the gate.
-Speaking of the gate, the organizers say you’ll get in much faster if you avoid the main entrance at Milwaukee and Damen and try one of the five other entrances along the fest including the one at Paulina and Milwaukee.
-The starts Friday July 27th at 5pm and runs through the evening of July 28th.
+There is a $10 suggested donation at the gate.
+Organizers say you’ll get in much faster if you avoid the main entrance at Milwaukee and Damen, and try one of the five other entrances along the fest, such as the one at Paulina and Milwaukee.
+The festival starts Friday, July 27, at 5 p.m. and runs through the evening of Saturday, July 28.

 More Sun-Times Guides with things to do: